OpenBCI/OpenBCI_GUI/README.md

 _But from the OpenBCI App (real one, not from the code), it works._
 _I feel like I need to authorize Processing to use Bluetooth… it that makes any sense at all_

 Please follow these instructions for getting the **critical** piece of software called the Ganglion HUB [Mac/Linux](http://docs.openbci.com/OpenBCI%20Software/01-OpenBCI_GUI#the-openbci-gui-install-ganglion-hub-on-mac) [Windows](http://docs.openbci.com/OpenBCI%20Software/01-OpenBCI_GUI#the-openbci-gui-install-ganglion-hub-on-windows).
-Thanks and happy hacking!d
+Thanks and happy hacking!